NTIA/scos-sensor/README.md

 #### Django Rest Framework Token Authentication
 This is the default authentication method.
-To enable Django Rest Framework Authentication, make sure `"rest_framework.authentication.TokenAuthentication"` is uncommented in settings in `REST_FRAMEWORK["DEFAULT_AUTHENTICATION_CLASSES"]`.
-Then comment out `"authentication.auth.OAuthJWTAuthentication"` to disable OAuth JWT authentication.
+To enable Django Rest Framework Authentication, make sure `AUTHENTICATION` is set to `TOKEN` in the environment file (this will be enabled if `AUTHENTICATION` set to anything other than `JWT`).

-To update openapi.json, in settings, uncomment `"token"` in `SWAGGER_SETTINGS["SECURITY_DEFINITIONS"]`.
-Comment out `"oAuth2JWT"` if it is not commented out.
-Then run unit tests to regenerate openapi.json.

 A token is automatically created for each user.
 Django Rest Framework Token Authentication will check that the token in the Authorization header ("Token " +
 <token>) matches a user's token.

 #### OAuth2 JWT Authentication
-To enable OAuth 2 JWT Authentication, uncomment `"authentication.auth.OAuthJWTAuthentication"` in settings in `REST_FRAMEWORK["DEFAULT_AUTHENTICATION_CLASSES"]`.
-Then comment out or remove `"rest_framework.authentication.TokenAuthentication"`.
+To enable OAuth 2 JWT Authentication, set `AUTHENTICATION` to `JWT` in the environment file.
 To authenticate, the client will need to send a JWT access token in the authorization header (using "Bearer " + access token).
-The token signature will be verified using the public key from the PATH_TO_JWT_PUBLIC_KEY setting.
+The token signature will be verified using the public key from the `PATH_TO_JWT_PUBLIC_KEY` setting.
 The expiration time will be checked.
-Only users who have an authority matching the REQUIRED_ROLE setting will be authorized.
+Only users who have an authority matching the `REQUIRED_ROLE` setting will be authorized.

-To update openapi.json, in settings, uncomment `"oAuth2JWT"` in `SWAGGER_SETTINGS["SECURITY_DEFINITIONS"]`.
-Comment out "token".
-Then run unit tests to regenerate openapi.json.

 The token is expected to come from an OAuth2 authorization server.
 For more information, see https://tools.ietf.org/html/rfc6749.

 #### Certificates
 The NGINX web server requires an SSL certificate to use https.
-The certificate and private key should be set using SSL_CERT_PATH and SSL_KEY_PATH in the environment file.
+The certificate and private key should be set using `SSL_CERT_PATH` and `SSL_KEY_PATH` in the environment file.
 Note that these paths are relative to the configs/certs directory.

 Optionally, client certificates can be required.
-To require client certificates, uncomment `ssl_verify_client on;` in nginx/conf.template.
-Set the CA certificate used for validating client certificates using the SSL_CA_PATH (relative to configs/certs) in the environment file.
+To require client certificates, uncomment `ssl_verify_client on;` and `ssl_ocsp on;` in nginx/conf.template.
+Set the CA certificate used for validating client certificates using the `SSL_CA_PATH` (relative to configs/certs) in the environment file.

 ##### Getting Certificates
 It is recommended to create your own CA for testing. **For production, make sure to use